-In what he must have considered an absurd, distressing, and maddening situation, Rotch was once again summoned to explain himself to Revolutionary authorities.
+In what he must have considered an absurd, distressing, and maddening situation, William Rotch was once again summoned to explain himself to revolutionary authorities.
 This time, it was Mirabeau and the National Assembly who grew suspicious of the Friends for refusing to join the war effort.
-Friends would not join the army, sign petitions, don liberty caps or adopt the tri-color.
+Friends would not join the army, sign petitions, don liberty caps, or adopt the tri-color.
 Rotch once again defended his pacifist principles in the name of religious freedom.
 The committee was once again decidedly unimpressed, although they too eventually (though begrudgingly) dismiss Rotch – albeit with a warning similar to that issued by the Massachusetts committee that they could not be held responsible for his safety.
 Understandably distressed and dejected, Rotch headed back to Dunkirk, but immediately after his return, Rotch and his son Benjamin landed in hot water for refusing to illuminate their windows in celebration of French victories.
 An angry mob gathered in the center of town where one of Rotch’s servants overheard their plans to march on the Rotch homestead and burn it to the ground.
 Dunkirk’s mayor caught wind of this plot and begged William and Benjamin to leave town, but both men refused.
 Disaster was only averted when the mayor rallied a few of the Rotch’s neighbors to erect a scaffolding-like contraption with lanterns strategically placed to make it appear as though their windows were lit.
-The crowd, placated for the moment, dispersed
+The crowd, placated for the moment, dispersed.

 - Before the Rockefellers, there were the Rotches

 - For those who fail at business…there’s always politics